apostrophecms/apostrophe-documentation/technical-overviews/how-apostrophe-handles-requests.md

   "Where is the `goFindSomethingBySlug` function?"
 That depends on you!
 The purpose of `apostrophe-custom-pages` is to let you do custom work based on "the rest" of the URL.
 If you are just looking to display pieces, there is already a great subclass of `apostrophe-custom-pages` for you.
 Check out [reusable content with pieces](../getting-started/reusable-content-with-pieces.html) and [apostrophe-pieces-pages](../../modules/apostrophe-pieces-pages/index.html).

-### `pageBeforeSend`: your last chance to do async work for a page
+### `apostrophe-pages:beforeSend`: your last chance to do async work for a page

-When Apostrophe renders a page, the last thing it does is invoke the `pageBeforeSend` method of every module that has one.
+When Apostrophe renders a page, the last thing it does is emit the `apostrophe-pages:beforeSend` [promise event](/docs/events.html).

 This is your last chance to attach information to `req.data` and your last chance to do anything that requires a callback.

-Your `pageBeforeSend` method will receive `req` and, if you define it with both arguments, `callback` also.
+Your handler will receive `req`.
+If it is an `async` function, or returns a promise, it will be awaited before the page renders.

-  **Note that `req.data.page` will not always exist in a `pageBeforeSend` handler.
-Be sure to handle this gracefully.** `pageBeforeSend` is invoked for all full HTML page responses, including the login "page," which does not correspond to an Apostrophe page.
+  **Note that `req.data.page` will not always exist in an `apostrophe-pages:beforeSend` handler.
+Be sure to handle this gracefully.** `apostrophe-pages:beforeSend` is invoked for all full HTML page responses, including the login "page," which does not correspond to an Apostrophe page.

 ### Template helpers: invoking synchronous JavaScript code from your template